pete-debiase/Monokai-Materia-Kai/README.md

 Pull requests for unsupported apps are welcome.
 I spend almost all day in the apps above and do not plan to expand support to other apps at this time.

 ## License
 Monokai Materia Kai is distributed under the terms of the GNU General Public License, version 2 or later.
-See the COPYING file for details.
+See the LICENSE file for details.

 ## Acknowledgment
 - [Original Monokai color scheme](https://monokai.pro/)